Medical Malpractice Lawyer Serving Rock Hill

 Moreover, under South Carolina’s 51% bar rule, if John were found to be 51% or more at fault, he would not be entitled to any compensation at all.

-Call Our Rock Hill Medical Malpractice Lawyers Now!
+Call Our Medical Malpractice Attorney Now!

 While the medical profession is highly respected and trusted, there are instances where the negligence of healthcare professionals can exacerbate illnesses or injuries, leading to significant emotional and financial strain for patients and their families.
 If you or someone you know has suffered due to a medical error, you might be entitled to compensation to help ease the financial impact.